Question: Why do you charge for Solar 101?

 Question: Our cooperative or electric company has no NET metering program.
 What do I do?

 Answer: Net metering is now the LAW of the country and no one can opt out of the law.
-The utility cannot say we don't have a program and not do it.
+The utility cannot say we don't have a net metering program and not get fined.
+Penalties are very harsh.
+You can search RA 9513 Sec 10 in google.
 There are hefty penalties for non-compliance and the ERC will and already have given them stiff penalties for ignorance or apathy to this law.

 Chances are if you are not in Cebu, Dumaguete, Davao, Metro Manila, Clark, or Dagupan – you may not have a net metering program in place but your utility provider should and will be able to get it to you.
 Just be patient because the first one is always the hardest but most rewarding.